 I went to ISWA from Year 4 to Year 12 and it provided me with a community in which I felt at home.
 ISWA was always a safe space for my peers and me where we could express our authentic selves.
 The teachers made sure I always thrived within the classroom and gave up their own lunchtimes or recesses for extra help when needed.
 Not only did the staff look out for my educational needs but also offered support whenever needed.
 The ISWA community was always one that thrived on kindness and acceptance.
 I learnt about so many different cultures, which has allowed me to become the open-minded person I am today.

-The small class sizes, in my opinion, are one of the biggest things that set ISWA apart from other private schools.
-It’s amazing because no student goes unnoticed.
+The small school size is amazing because no student goes unnoticed.
 It’s almost as we received personal tuition, which allowed me to do so well in my studies.
-The teachers at ISWA really make sure their students thrive and with small class numbers, this is even better achieved.
-Every student is awarded an equal opportunity to accomplish their best academically, which is reflected in the school’s results, such as NAPLAN rank.
+The teachers at ISWA really make sure their students thrive and with small numbers, this is even better achieved.
+Every student is awarded an equal opportunity to accomplish their best academically, which is reflected in the school’s results, such as NAPLAN ranking.